 You Will Never Make Consistent Money Following

+This is one of the Trading Secrets that nobody wants you to know about.
+However, let me explain the disastrous effect of following stock alerts in a more creative way.
 Without trying to make this seem like a joke imagine you had to follow somebody to breathe.
 Imagine what it would be like if you had to ask if the person you were following was breathing or not.
 What kind of consistency would you be able to replicate by waiting to inhale when your followee inhaled or when your followee exhaled?
 If you compare it to following someone into a trade it’s easy to see why 90% of traders… how shall I put this… Die.

 Tip – Educate yourself and then learn to trust You.